Online Estimation and Community Detection of Network Point Processes for Event Streams: An Online Learning Framework for Event Streams

 One of the main contributions of our algorithm is that we update the distribution of latent profiles adaptively by using cumulative historical information.
-An individual's latent profile is approximated by a sequence of probability distributions, $q^{(n)}(z) = \prod_{i=1}^m q_i^{(n)}(z_i)$, by assuming there is no dependence structure between the latent assignment of nodes.
-In the update of $q^{(n)}$ we do not need to go through past events, as all group information has been compressed into the cumulative matrix $S^{(n)}$.
+An individual's latent profile is approximated by a sequence of probability distributions, $q^{(m)}(z) = \prod_{i=1}^n q_i^{(m)}(z_i)$, by assuming there is no dependence structure between the latent assignment of nodes.
+In the update of $q^{(m)}$ we do not need to go through past events, as all group information has been compressed into the cumulative matrix $S^{(m)}$.
 Under mild assumptions and in suitable settings, this approximation works well and leads to consistent parameter estimation.
+We discuss the details of this approximation further in Section~\ref{vi_approx}

 This model is of a similar form to that proposed for online estimation of LDA, where documents arrive as streams \citep{hoffman2010online}.
 In that setting, each document of $D$ known documents in the corpus is observed sequentially.
-After word counts of an individual document are observed, an E-step is performed to determine the optimal local parameters for the per document topic weights and per word topic assignments.
-Then an estimate of the optimal global of the topic weights is computed $\tilde{\lambda}$, as if the total corpus consisted of the current document observed $D$ times.
+After word counts of an individual document are observed, an E-step is performed to determine the optimal local parameters for the per-document topic weights and per word topic assignments.
+Then an estimate of the optimal global of the topic weights is computed, $\tilde{\lambda}$, as if the total corpus consisted of the current document observed $D$ times.
 The actual estimate of $\lambda$, which parameterizes the posterior distribution over the topics, is estimated using a weighted average of the previous estimate and $\tilde{\lambda}$.
 This is similar in spirit to our proposed method, where we compute optimal values given the current observation data and update our overall estimates using these estimates from our current window.
+Another related procedure was proposed by \citet{broderick2013streaming}, who highlights that the posterior targeted by SVI is generally based on the existence of a full dataset involving $D$ data points (e.g, documents).
+A similar scenario occurs here, where standard SVI could be applied if we knew $T$, the total observation period, in advance.
+However, like \citet{broderick2013streaming}, we wish to consider a model which is flexible to the total observation period and so can be applied in a true streaming setting, as new data is being observed and consequently, the total observation period is changing.
+Our inference procedure is defined in terms of a fixed $T$, however, our updates are only dependent on the data that has been observed up to the current time window.
+We can continue to apply our method as new data are observed, resulting in an increased $M$.

+In the framework described by \cite{cherief2019generalization}, our proposed variational procedure is of the form denoted ``streaming variational Bayes", where we seek to optimize a loss function in terms of the current parameter estimates and the current variational family, given previously observed data.